swiftlang/swift-evolution/proposals/0443-warning-control-flags.md

 Warnings and errors in Swift can change as the compiler evolves.
 For example, one error might be renamed or split into two that are applied in different situations to improve the clarity of the text message depending on the context.
 Such a change would result in a new ID for the new error variant.

-The example of `availability_deprecated_same_module` illustrates this well.
-If we used the warning ID, the behavior of the compiler with the `-Wwarning availability_deprecated` option would change when a new version of the warning is introduced, as this warning would no longer be triggered for the specific case of the same module.
+The example of `DeprecatedDeclarationSameModule` illustrates this well.
+If we used the warning ID, the behavior of the compiler with the `-Wwarning DeprecatedDeclaration` option would change when a new version of the warning is introduced, as this warning would no longer be triggered for the specific case of the same module.

 Therefore, we need a solution that allows us to modify errors and warnings within the compiler while providing a reliable mechanism for identifying diagnostics that can be used by the user.